AzureAD/microsoft-authentication-library-for-js/contributing.md

 - `npm run beachball:bump`

 Bumps versions for packages with relevant changefiles.
 Run on `master` branch to check which packages are slated for release.

+**IMPORTANT NOTE**: This should **NOT** be done when merging a PR.
+You should ONLY do this on your local branch to ensure there are no unexpected changes.

 ## Drafting a release